torvalds/linux/Documentation/driver-api/mtdnand.rst

 ============

-The generic NAND driver supports almost all NAND and AG-AND based chips and connects them to the Memory Technology Devices (MTD) subsystem of the Linux Kernel.
+The generic NAND driver supports almost all NAND and AG-AND based chips and connects them to the Memory Techyeslogy Devices (MTD) subsystem of the Linux Kernel.

 This documentation is provided for developers who want to implement board drivers or filesystem drivers suitable for NAND devices.

-Known Bugs And Assumptions
+Kyeswn Bugs And Assumptions
 ==========================

 None.